cjun01/Batch_KASP/README.md

 At the end of each run, the script prints a summary including:

 - `Output rows written`
+- `Markers without written output rows`
 - `Reference mismatches against FASTA`
 - `ALT matches FASTA and likely treated as REF by TASSEL`
 - `Outcome summary`
 - the resolved BLAST database path when BLAST screening is enabled
 - `BLAST database was auto-built for this run.` when applicable
 - `Output saved to ...`
+- `Failed-marker report saved to ...` when a companion report is written

 ### Common `Outcome summary` categories